istio/istio.io/docs/tasks/task-template.md

 ---
-title: Getting Started
+title: Task X
-headline: Getting Started with Istio
+headline: Task X
 sidenav: doc-side-tasks-nav.html
 bodyclass: docs
 layout: docs
 type: markdown
 ---
 {% capture overview %}
-This page shows how to get started using Istio in a Kubernetes cluster.
-You'll learn how to install Istio and get it initially configured and running.
+This task shows how to do X in a Kubernetes cluster.
+You'll learn how to ...
 {% endcapture %}

 {% capture prerequisites %}